Keep yourself updated with the latest travel advice, support services and FAQs.

-Last updated: 11.28am, 1 March 2021
+Last updated: 02.47pm, 7 July 2021

 Visit our COVID-19 student visa FAQs for the latest advice about how your student visa may be affected.

-Students outside Australia
+International students outside Australia

-If you are an international student waiting to travel to Australia to commence or resume your studies on-campus, please note that Australian Government restrictions prohibit non-Australian citizens travelling to Australia at this time.
+If you are waiting to travel to Australia to commence or resume your studies on-campus, please note that Australian Government restrictions prohibit non-Australian citizens travelling to Australia at this time.
 We continue to follow the advice of the Victorian and Australian Governments regarding travel restrictions into and out of Australia.

 We will contact you as soon as we know more about the possibility of travel to Australia to commence or resume your studies on-campus.

 Current PhD candidates should refer to the Graduate Research FAQ for current information.

 For all other students, we are not able to facilitate any travel exemptions at this time.
 We recommend you continue to monitor the Department of Home Affairs website for further Government advice.
 Documentation relating to your studies, including an Evidence of Enrolment letter that confirms your enrolment at the University, can be obtained upon request via the Academic transcripts and statements page.
 Please note, any such documentation is currently unlikely to result in a successful application for a travel exemption due to the Government restrictions in place.

 If you are a student in your final or penultimate year of study in a medical, nursing or allied health profession university degree and have evidence of a confirmed placement in an Australian hospital or medical practice commencing within the next two months, you may wish to contact the Australian Government Department of Home Affairs to discuss whether or not your circumstances meet the requirements for an individual exemption.
 Once again, please note that while the University of Melbourne can provide documentation as evidence to support eligible exemption applications, we cannot facilitate or guarantee a travel exemption request.